SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 Cover done by IrradiatedPirateBooty#7892 on Discord.

 ### Short Description

 Pinkie Pie and Rarity throw a party to announce their relationship.
-Pinkie asks Rarity on a date, getting the rest of their friends to help plan it, all while Rarity and Pinkie try to help Fluttershy and Rainbow with their feelings for each other.
+Pinkie asks Rarity on a date, getting the rest of their friends to help plan it, all while Rarity and Pinkie try to help Fluttershy and Rainbow deal with their feelings for each other.

 ### Ideas

 - Have sub-plot of Rainbow and Fluttershy liking each other, they ask each other out in an epilogue.
 - Each friend helps with one thing:
 	- Rainbow Dash - Provides entertainment, an aerial show, with clouds shaped to spell ‘Rarity <3 Pinkie’, and clears the skies for their date.
 	- Fluttershy - Helps make Rarity a dress for Pinkie to give her.
-	- Applejack - Provides the place and sets up the picnic with food for the end of the date, and provides dinner for the two.
+	- Applejack - Provides the place and sets up the picnic with desert for the end of the date.
 	- Twilight Sparkle - Provides royal carriage for transportation on the date, and helps time the date for sunset.
 - Rarity and Pinkie also pick something for the date:
-	- Rarity - Rarity just wants to spend time with Pinkie, so Pinkie asks Rarity is she wants to have a sleepover at the end of the date.
+	- Rarity - Rarity just wants to spend time with Pinkie, so Pinkie asks Rarity if she wants to have a sleepover at the end of the date.
 	- Pinkie - Pinkie sings Rarity a song.
+She picks the game they play.
+She makes the desert they eat.

 ### Chapters

 [Chapter 1: Announce & Ask](01-announce-and-ask.md):
  - Rarity and Pinkie Pie announce to their friends that they are dating.
  - Pinkie asks Rarity to go on their first date.